Loading lesson…

 Good agent design is mostly about building the safe envelope, not the clever prompt.
 Get the envelope right and you can run bold experiments.
 Get it wrong and one bad run can ruin a week.

-What is the core idea behind "Agent Safety: Sandboxes and Human-in-the-Loop"?
+What is the main idea of "Agent Safety: Sandboxes and Human-in-the-Loop"?

-Which best describes the scope of "Agent Safety: Sandboxes and Human-in-the-Loop"?
+Which concept is most central to "Agent Safety: Sandboxes and Human-in-the-Loop"?